ssube/deploy-lock/README.md

 - to lock multiple clusters in the same environment, run the command repeatedly with the same lock data
 - to lock a specific branch, put it in the path: `apps/staging/a/auth-app/main`

-TODO: should the service name (component 3) map to the kubernetes namespace rather than the service?
+Ultimately, the deploy path's layout should follow the hierarchy of resources that you may want to lock.
+One potential order is:

+- cloud
+- account
+- network
+- cluster
+- namespace

+Such as `aws/staging/apps/a/auth-app` or `gcp/production/build/gitlab/runner`.

 ### Lock Data